manoncarbonnel/php-tools-tutorials/README.md

 - no duplicated code ([DRY](https://fr.wikipedia.org/wiki/Ne_vous_r%C3%A9p%C3%A9tez_pas))
 - tested ([TU](https://fr.wikipedia.org/wiki/Test_unitaire))

 To help you achieve this goal, you can use several tools.
-See :
+See:

 - [StaticAnalysis](StaticAnalysis/README.md)
 - [BestPractices](BestPractices/README.md)